prane-eth/AI_projects/README.md

 - [ML - Loan Default Risk Prediction](Loan_default_risk.ipynb)
 - [Content recommendation for OTT platforms](Content_recommendation.ipynb)

+#### What is special from me:
+- Structured code and folders
+- Common functions to reuse - [common_functions.py](common_functions.py)
+- LLMs - Made the LLM calls faster and cheaper for the profitability of the companies

 #### Upcoming
 Next:
 - LLM - Frequent feedback for similar products (helpful to newly create a product)